Punit-Dethe/SideSurf/README.md

   <p><i>🌈 Stay tuned for these exciting updates! 🌈</i></p>
 </div>

-*Note: When all non optional Features are ready, the browser may transition to paid or freemium model*
+*Note: When all non optional Features are ready, the browser may transition to paid or freemium model (✅ indicates applied features in current browser version)*